-10.6.6 Water/Glycol Condenser Maintenance
+10.6.6 Coaxial Condenser Maintenance (Water/Glycol-cooled Condensers Only)

-The DMC module has a compact, brazed-plate condenser, and the MCD water/glycol-cooled condensing unit has a coaxial condenser.
-Clean the screen on the field-installed Y-strainer (if installed.
-Highly-recommended for DMC modules with brazed-plate condensers).
+Each water or glycol-cooled module has a coaxial condenser consisting of an exterior steel tube and an interior copper tube.
+Clean the screen on the field-installed Y-strainer (if installed).
 If the water supply is clean, coaxial condensers do not normally require maintenance or replacement.
 If your system begins to operate at high head pressure with reduced capacity and all other causes have been eliminated, the condenser may be obstructed or fouled and should be cleaned or replaced.